 Your Quintessential Podcast Hosting Service

-This is perhaps the easiest tool to get started with as Podomatic lets you record and upload audio for without any hi-tech hiccups.
+This is perhaps the easiest tool to get started with as Podomatic lets you record and upload audio without any hi-tech hiccups.

 It will access your computer’s mic and camera, and you can start recording right away without having to invest in expensive equipment or tools – and all features can be accessed via a single, easy-to-use dashboard.